perslev/U-Time/README.md

 #### Download public PSG data
 We will download 6 PSG studies from the public sleep databases [Sleep-EDF](https://doi.org/10.13026/C2X676) and [DCSM](https://sid.erda.dk/wsgi-bin/ls.py?share_id=fUH3xbOXv8) using the `ut fetch` command.
 You will need approximately `10 GiB` of free hard-disk space to store the downloaded files.
-Note that depending on your internet speed and the current load on each of the two servers, downloading may take anywhere from 5 minutes to multiple hours:
+Depending on your internet speed and the current load on each of the two servers, downloading may take anywhere from 5 minutes to multiple hours:

 ```
 ut fetch --dataset sedf_sc --out_dir data/sedf_sc --N_first 6